 But Urmson is confident that public sentiment is on the upward push.

 “You see this research that says 60 percent of Americans don’t want to apply a self-driving vehicle, ー which means 40 percent of Americans do.
-And this a technology that doesn’t exist.
+And this is a technology that doesn’t exist.
 So I have no doubt, having visible people get in these motors and move from ‘I don’t accept as true with it’ to ‘it is here and now and that I need it’ ー it’s excellent.”

 “I’m sold at the truth that it is coming,” Horwitz stated.
 “I don’t think it is a debate approximately.
 Is this possible or no longer?
 People like Chris are proving it is viable.
 It’s going to pop out.
-There’s no same instantaneous avenue date wherein we will all be driving them.
+There’s no same instantaneous avenue date wherein we will all drive them.
 It’s going to roll out over the next few decades.”